List of missions to Mars: Missions

-Mars landing locations
+Landing locations

-In 1999, Mars Climate Orbiter accidentally entered Mars' atmosphere and either burnt up or left Mars' orbit on an unknown trajectory.
+In 1999, Mars Climate Orbiter accidentally entered Mars's atmosphere and either burnt up or left Mars's orbit on an unknown trajectory.

 There are a number of derelict spacecraft orbiting Mars whose location is not known precisely.
 There is a proposal to use the Optical Navigation Camera on the Mars Reconnaissance Orbiter to search for small moons, dust rings and old orbiters.
 As of 2016, there were believed to be eight derelict spacecraft in orbit around Mars (barring unforeseen event).
 The Viking 1 orbiter was not expected to decay until at least 2019.
 Mariner 9, which entered Mars orbit in 1971, was expected to remain in orbit until approximately 2022, when it was projected to enter the Martian atmosphere and either burn up, or crash into the planet's surface.